-- 6 credits in first-year English

-- 9 credits in Science, including

-- o 4 credits in a laboratory science

-- 3 credits in calculus (MATH 100 or Precalculus cannot be used to meet this requirement.)

-- 3 credits in statistics (statistics courses taught in subject areas such as business, commerce, economics, psychology, etc. may also be used to meet this requirement)
+- 4 credits in a laboratory science - 3 credits in calculus (MATH 100 or Pre- calculus cannot be used to meet this requirement.) - 3 credits in statistics (statistics courses taught in subject areas such as business, commerce, economics, psychology, etc. may also be used to meet this requirement)

-- 36 credits in Arts, including

-- o ECON 103

-- ECON 105

-- At least 18 credits in 2nd-year arts, including:

-- ECON 295

-- At least 9 credits in 2nd-year economics

-- At least 3 credits in non-economics 2nd-year courses

-- At least 6 credits in humanities, other than English
+- ECON 103 - ECON 105 - At least 18 credits in 2nd-year arts taken in two or more subject areas, including: - o ECON 295 - At least 9 credits in 2nd-year economics, including: - o At least 3 credits in non-economics 2nd-year courses - o At least 6 credits in humanities, other than English

-- 9 credits in Arts, Science, or other areas